 Students are not permitted to paint or plaster their rooms.
 Storage cabinets and closet doors may not be removed or altered from their original design.
 Construction or room alteration involving heavy building materials, wooden or cloth material platforms, or lofts (see lofts) are prohibited due to fire and safety regulations.
 Screens must be left latched on windows to reduce the likelihood of damage from wind or falling screens.
 Window ledges are not to be used for storage.

 Damage charges are assessed equally against all occupants of a room unless personal liability can be determined.
 Only University personnel may repair damages to the room.
 Students are responsible for any damages caused by adhesive substances, such as mounting tape, duct tape, scotch tape or self-adhesive fixtures.
+Residents are responsible for any damage to University property and agree to pay for the replacement or restoration of the property, excluding reasonable wear and tear.
+It is the University’s discretion to determine reasonable wear and tear.
 Students also are responsible for the condition of their room door; however, this is considered public space in the hall.
 All public spaces in the hall are under the jurisdiction and care of Facility Services and Residence Life staff.
 Although the University respects the right of expression, some signs or drawings in public areas, including room doors, can be found offensive.
 In such instances, the Residence Life staff will determine if the signs or drawings should be removed.
 If so, the residents will be asked to remove the material.

 It is strongly recommended that students obtain Renters Insurance if the family policy does not already cover this.